jordicido/my-notes/Markdown/syntax.md

+# Markdown cheatsheet

-#This is a cheatsheet where you can find a basic guide on how to work with markdown
+This is a cheatsheet where you can find a basic guide on how to work with markdown

 In order to make headers we use the "#" character